 DHS Department of Homeland Security

 U.S.C.
 United States Code

-The COTP is proposing to establish a safety zone from mile marker (MM) 756.3 to MM 757.3 from 9 p.m. to 11 p.m. on June 15, 2019.
-The safety zone would cover all navigable waters of the Ohio River, extending the entire width of the river, between MM 756.3 and MM 757.3 in Owensboro, KY.
-The duration of the zone is intended to ensure the safety of vessels and these navigable waters before, during, and after the scheduled 10 p.m. to 10:30 p.m. fireworks display.
-No vessel or person would be permitted to enter the safety zone without obtaining permission from the COTP or a designated representative.
-The regulatory text we are proposing appears at the end of this document.
+This rule establishes a safety zone from 10 p.m. through 11 p.m. on January 18, 2020.
+The safety zone would cover the entire width of the Ohio River from Mile Marker (MM) 756.4 to MM 757.4 in Owensboro, KY.
+The duration of the zone is intended to ensure the safety of vessels and the navigable waters before, during, and after the scheduled fireworks display.
+No vessel or person will be permitted to enter the safety zone without obtaining permission from the COTP or a designated representative.

 A. Regulatory Planning and Review

 Executive Orders 12866 and 13563 direct agencies to assess the costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits.
 Executive Order 13771 directs agencies to control regulatory costs through a budgeting process.
 This rule has not been designated a “significant regulatory action,” under Executive Order 12866.
 Accordingly, this rule has not been reviewed by the Office of Management and Budget (OMB), and pursuant to OMB guidance it is exempt from the requirements of Executive Order 13771.

 This regulatory action determination is based on the size, location, and duration of the safety zone.
 The temporary safety zone would only be in effect for one hour and limit access to a one-mile stretch of the Ohio River.
 The Coast Guard expects minimum adverse impact to mariners.
 Also, mariners would be permitted to request authorization from the COTP or a designated representative to transit the temporary safety zone.